vircadia/vircadia-native-core/BUILD_LINUX.md

 ### Using the system's Qt

 The system's Qt can be used, if the development packages are installed, by setting the `VIRCADIA_USE_SYSTEM_QT` environment variable.
-The minimum recommended version is Qt 5.15.0.
+The minimum recommended version is Qt 5.15.2, which is also the last version available in the Qt 5 branch.
+It is expected that Linux distributions will have Qt 5.15.2 available for a long time.

 ### Compiling